The chromatogram that vanished

 An HPLC finishes a run.
 Where does the data go?

 In most labs: to a folder on the instrument PC.
 Maybe copied to a network drive later.
 Maybe not.
 File name depends on whoever set up the sequence.
-Metadata exists in the data file—if the vendor software wrote it correctly.
+Metadata exists in the data file.
+If the vendor software wrote it correctly.

 In Seal: the data flows automatically.
 The HPLC finishes, the chromatogram appears in Seal within seconds.
 File name standardized.
 Metadata captured: instrument, method, operator, timestamp, sample ID.
 No manual export.
 No USB drives.
 No "I'll copy it later."